open-formulieren/open-forms/docs/configuration/registration/zgw.rst

    * **Informatieobjecttype**: Fill in the URL of the Informatieobjecttype to be used to create the Document. *For example:* ``https://example.com/catalogi/api/v1/informatieobjecttypen/1/``
    * **Organisatie RSIN**: Fill the RSIN to be referred to in the created objects. *For example:* ``123456789``

 #.
+You can combine ZGW API with Objects API.
+The submission data will be sent to both if the following have been provided:

+   * **Objects API - Objecttype**: Fill in the default URL of the ProductAanvraag OBJECTTYPE in the Objecttypes API *For example* ``https://example.com/api/v1/objecttypes``
+   * **Objects API - Objecttype version**: Fill in the default version of the OBJECTTYPE in the Objecttypes API *For example:* ``1``

+#.
 Click **Opslaan**

 If you have added services to multiple ZGW APIs, you can create multiple ZGW API sets.
 This will enable you to specify